Algorithm Landscape

 Benchmarking & Generation

-Goal: Create synthetic networks for testing and validation.
+Goal: Create synthetic networks for testing and validation without risking production data.

 When to Use